 The eagle-eyed amongst you may have noticed that the main corridor within the bioimaging hub is looking a little nattier these days.
 We thought it required some brightening up and so have started to adorn its walls with some nice, new A0-sized foamex prints of microscopical images that we’ve generated in-house on the hub’s microscope systems.
 We’ve tried to select images that showcase the beauty of the unseen microscopic world which reflect the art in science, or ‘SciArt’ as it is now known (see below ref).
 We hope the images stimulate interest and highlight the state-of-the-art research and research facilities within Cardiff School of Biosciences.
 No prizes for spotting the artistic influences on some of our ‘works’ : )

 Recently, we were approached by the National Botanic Gardens of Wales (NBGW) to generate 3D models of twenty different species of pollen grains identified in honey by Dr Natasha De Vere’s research group for their science outreach and engagement programme.
 Natasha is the head of science at the NBGW and is using cutting edge DNA bar coding technology to understand pollinator foraging preferences.
-This research is providing amazing insights into the selective range of plant species that important pollinating insects such as bees visit when foraging (you can read more about this fascinating work here).
+This research is providing amazing insights into the selective range of plant species that important pollinating insects such as bees visit when foraging (you can read more about this fascinating work here and in the reference below).

-To generate the 3D prints we first needed pollen samples from each of the respective plant species.
-So, equipped with my smartphone, a plant identifier app downloaded from the Play store, and some zip-lock sample bags, I embarked upon a ‘Pokemon-go style’ palynological quest (‘gotta catch ’em all’) that took me, obsessively, to the local parks, woodlands, river and rail embankments, country lanes and coastlines (and even garden centres) of South Wales.
+To generate the 3D prints we first needed pollen samples from each of the respective plant species (you’d be forgiven if you thought the Nat Bot Gardens could provide these ‘off the shelf’ – nope!)
+Now, coming from a zoological background, my botany field skills are best described as rudimentary (and that’s putting it mildly).
+So, equipped with my smartphone, a plant identifier app that I downloaded from the Google Play store, and some zip-lock sample bags, I embarked upon a ‘Pokemon-go style’ palynological quest (‘gotta catch ’em all’) that took me, obsessively, to the local parks, woodlands, river and rail embankments, country lanes and coastlines (and even garden centres) of South Wales.

 The finished 3D pollen models are shown in the photograph above – each model is approximately 15cm in diameter (i.e. enlarged by a factor of approximately x400 relative to the original pollen grain).
 The models will be on display at the Growing the Future stand at this year’s Royal Welsh show (20-23rd July, 2019) and also at the Pollinator festival at the National Botanical Gardens of Wales (24-26th August, 2019).